An image laden with fruits and vegetables representing biotin for energy.

 • Metabolic Support: Many carboxylase enzymes, which are crucial for breaking down amino acids, are entirely dependent on biotin [5].

 • ATP Production: Carboxylase enzymes also support the production of ATP (adenosine triphosphate), your body’s primary energy currency [6].
 ATP is used to fuel countless reactions throughout your body that require energy.
+Vitamin D is also very important for ATP and mitochondria support.

 Without biotin, your metabolic processes would be significantly disrupted, affecting your ability to efficiently produce energy from the food you consume.